Yichuan0712/11785-TCR/README.md

 ---

-### Step 3: Predict Binding Specificity with XGBoost
+### Step 3: Predict Binding Specificity with Classifiers

-**Description**: Use the extracted features to train an XGBoost model and perform binding specificity prediction.
+**Description**: Use the extracted features to train different models and perform binding specificity prediction.

 **Command**: